 If you don't have the internal resource, make sure that the consultant is aware that they may also have to manage the implementation of the recommendations that they send over.

 This will, of course, mean you'll need a higher budget for your consultant, so it may be more cost-efficient to first look at hiring someone to manage this in-house.

 4. Don't hire an SEO consultant if you have limited dev resource

-Before you hire a search consultant also make sure that you've got a developer ready to implement suggested changes.
+Before hiring a search consultant, also make sure that you've got a developer ready to implement suggested changes.

-You'll need to make sure you've got budget assigned to for development or you may find yourself in a situation where you have a long list of SEO fixes, but can't get them implemented.
+You'll need to make sure you've got a budget assigned for development, or you may find yourself in a situation where you have a long list of SEO fixes but can't get them implemented.

-A lot of consultants can offer dev support, including me, so make this part of your brief if it is required.
+Many consultants can offer dev support, including me, so make this part of your brief if required.

 5. Don't hire a consultant if you aren't sure of your own goals